Terms, Conditions and Policies

 SPOCE will deliver the course content as advertised or described in our quotation.
 By placing the order, you confirm that you have the delegates' permission to receive communications (inc. results) from SPOCE on their behalf.

 SPOCE reserve the right to cancel or re-schedule any open course.
-Delegates not be able to attend a 'Re-scheduled' course will be refunded the invoiced value, less the value of any non-returned or opened 'pre-course' materials.
-SPOCE cannot cover the reimbursement of any costs incurred due to the cancellation of the course (e.g. travel/hotel etc).
+Delegates not be able to attend a 'Re-scheduled' course will be refunded the invoiced value, less the value of any non-returned or opened 'pre-course' materials (This is not available to Finance Option clients).
+SPOCE cannot cover the reimbursement of any costs incurred due to the cancellation or re-scheduling of the course (e.g. travel/hotel etc).

 When the 'Open' Event is 'Residential', SPOCE will reserve a Hotel room for the duration of the course.
 This will be confirmed in our 'Joining Instructions' issued to each Delegate at least three weeks prior to the event.